Marine Diesel Aftercooler & Intercooler Problems (Symptoms + Cleaning Guide)

 Diagnostic Process Used by Trained Technicians

-- Visual inspection for oil contamination
+- Inspect for oil contamination in charge air piping

-- Pressure testing core integrity
+- Pressure test aftercooler core integrity

-- Charge air leak testing
+- Perform charge air leak testing

-Signs Cleaning Is Required Immediately
+When Cleaning Is Required Immediately

 - Black smoke during acceleration